 Figure 4: Effect of Paracetamol + Goko interaction on GGT; n=5, values are expressed as mean±SEM. * P< 0.05 compared to control group

-HISTOPATHOLOGYRESULTS
+HistopathologyResultas

 Autopsy at the end of the experiment period revealed no apparent changes in the liver tissues from both control and treated rats in the histopathology analysis.
 The liver tissues were histologically normal showing normal hepatocytes, sinusoids, central vein and portal triad (portal vein, hepatic artery and bile duct).